tamarshnirer/prometheus-alertmanager/README.md

 ## Setup Instructions

 ### Prerequisites
-- 2 Ubuntu servers with 20.04 or higher (One for serving as a target and one for running prometheus and alertmanager.
+- 2 Ubuntu servers with version 20.04 or higher (One for serving as a target and the other one for running Prometheus and alertmanager.
 - A Slack Workspace.

 ## Steps